I was born in Cambridge, England, in 1965. When I left university

 I have given lectures about Antonio Stradivari at The Victoria and Albert Museum, The Library of Congress, The Huntington Library in Pasadena, The City University of New York, Central St Martins College of Art and Design, The Chester Literature Festival, The Presteigne Music Festival, The Royal Geographical Society and The Cheltenham Music Festival, and about Carl Fabergé at the V&A (again), The Hillwood Museum in Washington DC, The Walters Museum in Baltimore, The Theatre Royal, Bath, The Hay Festival, the Harrogate International Festival and The Royal Asiatic Society.
 The lectures at the RGS and the RAS were in aid of KINOE, a charity founded by my wife.
 A lecture I gave at Holts Academy of Jewellery in Hatton Garden in aid of the charity, Spiro Ark was a great experience, as the lecture space was a jewellery workshop, surrounded by workbenches very similar to those

 you see in the old photographs of the Faberge workshops.

 I enjoy public speaking, am always open to bookings

 and am on the NADFAS directory of lecturers.
 For synopses of my lectures and study days please see the relevant page on the sidebar.

-I am a trustee of Yale University Press (UK), a great academic publisher, and recently stepped down from the board of the excellent drugs charity, Release.
-In January 2010 I was elected as a non-executive director of the Authors Licensing and Collection Society, or ALCS, and through that I am now also a non-executive director of the Copyright Licensing Agency, CLA.
+I am a trustee of Yale University Press (UK), a great academic publisher.
+I recently stepped down as vice-Chairman of the Authors Licensing and Collection Society,

 I live in London with my wife and two daughters.
 The photo above shows me in Wales, in the hills above Dolgellau,